 The link between sleep and memory has been extensively studied, and scientists believe that adequate sleep is key to learning because memories are consolidated during sleep.
-Though you are not physically practicing how to ride a bike or learning a new language while you sleep, you are helping with memory consolidation.
-When you are asleep, you are “practicing” these skills and will perform better after you sleep.

-Poor sleep is one of the single biggest predictors of ill health, and weight gain in particular seems to be strongly linked to sleep loss.
+Poor sleep is one of the single biggest predictors of ill health, and weight gain, in particular, seems to be strongly linked to sleep loss.

-Our bodies create hunger-regulating hormones during sleep, and lack of sleep often produces an excess of the hormone ghrelin.
+Our bodies create hunger-regulating hormones during sleep, and a lack of sleep often produces an excess of the hormone ghrelin.
 When our hunger hormones are disrupted, we’re more likely to turn to quick sources of energy in an effort to “make up” for missed sleep.

 Focusing on adequate sleep—7-9 hours consistently—is important for general health and weight loss goals alike.

 3. Sleep and Your Mood

 Sleep-deprived new parents will tell you just how important adequate rest is to overall well-being and mood.
 If you’re constantly waking up on the wrong side of the bed, you might be spending too little time there in the first place.